etarium/TheTwistingHaunt/README.md

 Current Goals:

--(WIP)Implement a battlesim where all entities are controlled by a player or players for testing the structure
+-(Completed)Implement a battlesim where all entities are controlled by a player or players for testing the structure

--(WIP)Implement a basic client to test the classes
+-(Completed)Implement a basic client to test the classes

 -(WIP)Implement consumable item objects to be used by entities capable of using them